-Wayne & Melinda have been married 31 years this year.
-They met when she purchased a gelding that he had trained from his father.
+Wayne & Melinda have been married 40 years this year.
+They met when she purchased a gelding from his father that Wayne had trained.
 She jokes that "I sold the horse, but kept the guy!"

 After the girls were born, the family moved to the hill country and Wayne served as an apprentice cutting horse trainer.

 Although successful in that field, Coke County ties are hard to break and the family moved back to Bronte in 1988.
 Wayne was hired by the Coke County Sheriff's Department soon after where he has remained since except for a time as Coke County Commissioner.He was elected Sheriff in November 2008.

 Once the girls were a little bigger, Melinda went to work for the county newspaper, The Observer/Enterprise.
 She and Wayne began a

 McCutchen Ranch is a multi-purpose equine facility, as well as Wayne & Melinda's home.
 In the large outdoor arena, you can rope steers and calves.
 Also, the Pro-Cutter mechanical cow is set up in the arena.
 The 120' round pen is specifically designed for training cutters.
 It is completely enclosed by cedar stays, with approximately two feet of sand to soften the ground.
 The barn & pens are "cowboy", but extremely safe with pipe construction in all pens and stalls.
 There are two stallion stalls with steel sides in the barn.
 Also in the barn, is a guest house for visiting clients, customers, family & friends.
 The land boasts numerous live oak trees, several tanks (ponds), and all manner of wildlife including, but not limited to, deer, turkey, quail, and dove.